-Autism Diagnostic Therapeutic and Clinical Supports
+Autism Diagnostic and Therapeutic Supports

 Autism diagnosis can take a number of different forms.
 It may happen in early years, or as late as adulthood.
 It can be pursued publicly or privately.
 Autism may be the only necessary diagnosis, or it may exist alongside other co-occurring differences.
 It can only be diagnosed by a psychologist, psychiatrist, developmental pediatrician or a child neurologist.
 Diagnosis will typically be accompanied by a diagnostic report outlining recommended supports.
 For children, an autism diagnosis is necessary to access educational supports and therapeutic supports.
 For adults, diagnosis can assist in gaining other supports such as university disability services or reasonable accommodations in the workplace.